Identities in Upper Triangular Tropical Matrix Semigroups and the Bicyclic Monoid: Preliminaries

 \subsection{Tropical semigroups}

 It is easy to see that the set of all $n \times n$ matrices with entries in $\trop$ (respectively $\ft$) forms a monoid (respectively semigroup) under the matrix multiplication induced from the operations $\oplus$ and $\otimes$.
 We denote these semigroups by $M_n(\trop)$ and $M_n(\ft)$.
-We also write $UT_n(\trop)$ (respectively $UT_n(\ft)$) to denote the subsemigroup of $M_n(\trop)$ consisting of those upper-triangular matrices in $M_n(\trop)$ whose entries on and above the main diagonal lie in $\trop$ (respectively $\ft$).
+We also write $UT_n(\trop)$ (respectively $UT_n(\ft)$) to denote the subsemigroup of $M_n(\trop)$ consisting of those matrices in $M_n(\trop)$ with entries below the main diagonal all $-\infty$ and entries on and above the main diagonal drawn from $\trop$ (respectively $\ft$).